Centurion

 The term centurion is derived from the Latin word centurio, which itself originates from centum, meaning "hundred."
 Initially, centurions were commanders of a unit of roughly 100 soldiers, although the exact number varied over time and by period.
 The concept of the centurion emerged during the early Roman Republic (509–27 BCE), when Rome's military was based on citizen-soldiers organized into centuries (centuriae), units of 100 men within the Roman legion (legio).

+Relative to modern military ranks, centurions are variously described as or equated to non-commissioned officers (NCOs), warrant officers, and as commissioned officers.
+Scholarly consensus holds that the position was a blend of NCO-status and commissioned officer-status, and close to various grades of captain (Note: Not to be confused with the naval rank of "captain") in terms of a direct analogy to modern rank.
+The Roman ranks of decanus and optio are generally regarded as being closer to classification as NCOs than centurions.

 Role

 A historical reenactor in Roman centurion costume.
 Note that the vambraces used in this reconstruction are an anachronism.

 In the Roman infantry, the centurions commanded a centuria.
 During the Mid-Republic these centuries were grouped in pairs to make up a maniple, each century consisting of 30–60 men.
 After the "Marian reforms", a century was typically composed of around 80 men, with six such centuries forming a cohort.

 Centurions were drawn from five main sources within Roman society and the military.
 Some were promoted from the ranks of ordinary soldiers, often after holding minor posts under the centurionate.
 Others, though less commonly, gained their promotion after serving in auxiliary units.
 The remaining three sources were the most common.
 One group consisted of individuals from a class whose property qualifications were below that of the equestrian order.
 These men received their positions in the legions as a reward for merit.
 Many of them were magistrates from municipal towns who, through their service, secured full Roman citizenship, making them eligible for legionary service and subsequent appointment as centurions in recognition of their prior careers.

 A notable fourth category of centurions came from the equestrian order.
 These individuals (ordinem accepit ex equite Romano) had previously held equestrian status but either lost their wealth, failed to advance in the equestrian career (cursus honorum), or chose to resign from the order.
-They voluntarily accepted a centurion’s commission in the legions, often seeking a different path to distinction within the Roman military structure.
+They voluntarily accepted a centurion's commission in the legions, often seeking a different path to distinction within the Roman military structure.